-- Authentication: when you log on to your Online Banking account for the first time or from a device you have not logged on before, you will be asked to verify your identity and a verification code will be sent to your phone or Authy app.
+- Authentication: when you log on to your Online Banking account for the first time or from a device you have not logged on to before, you will be asked to verify your identity and a verification code will be sent to your phone or Authy app.

 - Secured Socket Layer (SSL) Connection: when you access your Online Banking account and perform transactions, your activity is encrypted.

 - Timeout Session: if you are logged on to your Online Banking account and become inactive for a period of time, a timeout session trigger will automatically log you out.
 You will have to log back into your Online Banking account to resume your activity.

-Georgia United will NEVER initiate via call, text or email to ask for your social security number, account number, pin number and online banking password.
+Georgia United will NEVER initiate via call, text or email to ask for your Social Security number, account number, PIN or Online Banking username or password.
 When in doubt, hang up and call your local branch or our Member Care Center at 888.493.4328 immediately.
 NEVER give away your personal information.